Constantin Ucuta

 Constantin Ucuta was an Aromanian academic and protopope.
 He was born in Moscopole, an economically powerful city and Aromanian centre at the time then part of the Ottoman Empire and now part of Albania.
 He migrated to Posen, in Prussia (now Poznań, in Poland), and entered in contact with the small Aromanian community in the city, mostly composed by merchants.
 He became an academic and a protopope, serving in a church in Posen most likely erected by the typically Eastern Orthodox Aromanian merchants of the city.
 Other details about Ucuta's biography are scarce and poorly known.

 Ucuta published in 1797 in Vienna, in the Habsburg monarchy, the primer Νεα Παιδαγωγία (Nea Paidagogía, "New Pedadogy"), written in Aromanian but with the Greek alphabet.
 Its full title is "The New Pedagogy, or the Easy Primer to Teach the Aromanian Youth How to Use Aromanian in Particular, compiled and edited, for the first time, by the holy Constantin Uncuta the Moscopolian, hartifilax and archpriest in Posen, southern Prussia, and printed for the glory of the [Aromanian] people in Vienna, 1797, by Puǐlǐu Marquises Printer's".
+It was published at the publishing house of the Markides Pouliou brothers, who were Aromanians like Ucuta.
 Ucuta's premier represented one of the first signs of an Aromanian national awakening during the 18th century together with the works of a few other authors.